140+ unique upcycled garden planters and containers!

 With the sunny spring and summer weather upon is, it’s time to dream about what type of plants to plant.

-Outdoor planters can be anything that holds soil.
+Outdoor garden planters can be anything that holds soil.
 Add drainage holes where you can, and you’ll end up with an instant and much more creative way to plant flowers or plants for your patio, deck, front porch, flower beds or as indoor planters as well!

 So why not prepare early and be on the hunt for chicken feeders, vintage tins, metal buckets and more?